edgariscoding/distance-grapher/README.md

 EDGE NA-NB and NB-NA UPDATE: NAME: S99 DIST: 100
 ```

-If EITHER node does not exist in the graph, print the following error message to the screen:
+If EITHER edge does not exist in the graph, print the following error message to the screen:

 ```
 *** ERROR *** NODE NA: NOT FOUND